columbia-it/django-jsonapi-training/docs/building.md

 You can now use the above commit as a template to start future projects if you like.

 Browse the source code for this project or clone it.
-Most of the code is reproduced below as well, but is likely not completely up to date.
+Most of the code is reproduced below as well, but is not completely up to date.
 Here's a summary of cloning, assuming you've already setup your git SSH keys:

 ```console